glaubercss/aldeia_realestate/README.md

 In blue are the attributes to be cleaned from the dust, in red.

-3. The most challeging attribute is the Address that after cleaned must be splitted into street_name, street_number, condo_name and city, because the records are no homogeneou pattern.
-Actually, there are 4 different patterns that get to be addressed as below:
+3. The most challeging attribute is the Address that must be splitted into street_name, street_number, condo_name and city, because the records are not homogeneous.
+Actually, there are 4 different patterns that get to be addressed:

 <img src="img/cleaning_address.png" width="900">